 Full vs incremental

-- Full synchronization - Creating a copy of all server records on the client.
+- Full synchronization - Download of all server records to the client.
 This is used when you launch the mobile app for the first time.

-- for selected entities (using Woodford: edit an app project, select an entity from the Project menu, set Synchronization to Always Full Sync)
+You can also force full sync for a particular entity using Woodford: edit an app project, select an entity from the Project menu, and set Synchronization to Always Full Sync.
+(When to use Always Full Sync?)

 Foreground vs background